Understanding Git Internals

 Total = 100197

-A refdelta object will have two type of instructions: COPY and ADD.
+A RefDelta uses two kinds of instructions: COPY and ADD.

-2. ADD: Insert these literal data to object.
+2. ADD: Insert literal bytes into the new object.

 ADD